 This tour is different

-Genuinely small groups sizes make a difference and a maximum of 5 makes for an ideal guide and guest ratio.
+Genuinely small group sizes make a difference and a maximum of 5 makes for an ideal guide and guest ratio.
 Whilst we’ll be going to popular locations we’ll keep away from the crowds as there are enough places off the beaten path where we can explore unhindered.
 The tour places emphasis on finding gems within any given location and it’s not about going to the hotspots to recreate classic well known photographs.

 The tour plan

 We’ll spend 2 -3 days at each of the locations so there is more than one night in 2 of the 3 locations.
 Travel times are not excessive between them and these days can include morning or late afternoon photography.
 Early and late light will mostly work best for exterior locations with some time spent in the forest during the day when the light is filtered and optimum.
 Day 8 will be a drive day of about 6 hours back to Bilbao.

 The places you’ll visit

 We’ll take in three national parks during the week.
 Gorbea, Iraki Forest and Ordesa y Monte Perdido.
-Each of them are markedly different and across the 3 you’ll experience a range of photographic options including rivers and lakes as well as mountain scenes and more classic forest views with autumnal leaves and the special colours which draws photographers each year to the north of Spain.
+Each of them is markedly different and across the 3 you’ll experience a range of photographic options including rivers and lakes as well as mountain scenes and more classic forest views with autumnal leaves and the special colours which draw photographers each year to the north of Spain.

 What you’ll gain photographically